-All IP datagrams (broadcast, unicast or multicast), as well as ARP requests/responses, that are transferred via 1394 block write requests or stream packets shall be encapsulated within the packet's data payload.
+All IP datagrams (broadcast, unicast or multicast), as well as ARP requests/responses and MCAP advertisements/solicitations, that are transferred via 1394 block write requests or stream packets shall be encapsulated within the packet's data payload.
 The maximum size of data payload, in octets, is constrained by the speed at which the packet is transmitted.